 A UAVG rate will be updated once a year, usually in January of each year, to reflect a weighted average of the current negotiated/CBA rate of the union locals from which the rate is based.

 WAGE DETERMINATION APPEALS PROCESS

 - 1.)
 Has there been an initial decision in the matter?
-This can be: - an existing published wage determination a survey underlying a wage determination
+This can be: - \ an existing published wage determination

 SAM.gov